catalystneuro/tolias-lab-to-nwb/README.md

 author: Ben Dichter, ben.dichter@gmail.com

-This software was put together in collaboration with the Berens Lab under the [DANDI project](https://dandiarchive.org/).
+This software was put together in collaboration with the Tolias and Berens labs under the [DANDI project](https://dandiarchive.org/).

 ## Installation
 ```shell script